 Another lesson plan comparing three versions of Cinderella.

 An intermediate or junior high lesson on this English variant, Cap o' Rushes.
-Also, go to The Story of Tam and Cam for a Cinderella story from Vietnam.

 Comparing Cinderella and the Rough-Faced Girl